HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/users_and_groups/custom_login_portlet.md

 Another approach to create a custom login user interface is to use [Script Applications](../../../../../../extend_dx/script_application/index.md).
 However, note that Script Applications cannot execute any server-side validation.

+## Details for development of a java based custom login portlet

 To implement a login portlet with Rational Application Developer (RAD), Eclipse, or another Java development tool, refer to the following steps.

 1. Add the following to your build path as an external JAR file: